Table of contents |

 Q3: How did Abdul Kalam earn his first wages?
 How did he feel at that time?
 Explain.

 Ans: Abdul Kalam’s cousin, Samsuddin, helped him earn his first wages.
-He used to collect newspapers from the station and distribute in Rameswaram.
+He used to collect newspapers from the station and distribute them in Rameswaram.
 It was the time of the Second World War.
-Initially his area, being isolated, was completely unaffected by this War.
-But, soon the Indian forces also joined the Allied forces.
+Initially, his area, being isolated, was completely unaffected by the War.
+But, soon, the Indian forces also joined the Allied forces.
 A state of emergency was declared.
-The first casualty of the emergency was the suspension of train halt at Rameswaram.
+The first casualty of the emergency was the suspension of the train halt at Rameswaram.

-Ans: Abdul Kalam tells us that his family was a middle class Tamil Muslim family from Rameshwaram.
+Ans: Abdul Kalam tells us that his family was a middle-class Tamil Muslim family from Rameshwaram.
 His parents were good, kind and wise people who gave their children a childhood that was emotionally and materially secure.
-His father, Jainulabdeen, was not much educated, wasn’t rich but was generous, wise, simple man but was austere and used to avoid all inessential comforts and luxuries.
+His father, Jainulabdeen, was not well-educated, wasn’t rich, but was a generous, wise, simple man.
+He was austere and used to avoid all inessential comforts and luxuries.
 However, all necessities were provided for, in terms of food, medicine or clothes.

 Ans: When Abdul Kalam was in the fifth standard, a new teacher, who had a conservative and narrow outlook, came to teach them.
 He saw Abdul Kalam sitting in the front row with Ramanadha Sastry.
-He identified Kalam as a Muslim as he used to wear a cap which marked him as one and Ramanadha Sastry, who wore the sacred thread as a Brahmin.
+He identified Kalam as a Muslim as he used to wear a cap, which marked him as one and Ramanadha Sastry, who wore the sacred thread as a Brahmin.
 The teacher could not digest a Muslim boy sitting with a Brahmin boy, that too the son of a priest.
-In accordance with their social ranking as he saw it, he asked Kalam to go and sit on the back bench.
+By their social ranking, as he saw it, he asked Kalam to go and sit on the back bench.

-Q2: I was one of many children – a short boy with rather undistinguished looks, born to tall and handsome parents.
-We lived in or ancestral house, made of limestone and bricks, on the Mosque Street in Rameshwaram.
+I was one of many children – a short boy with rather undistinguished looks, born to tall and handsome parents.
+We lived in our ancestral house, made of limestone and bricks, on the Mosque Street in Rameshwaram.
 My austere father used to avoid all inessential comforts and luxuries.
 However, all necessities were provided for, in terms of food, medicine or clothes.
-In fact I would say a mine was a very secure childhood, both materially and emotionally.
+In fact, I would say mine was a very secure childhood, both materially and emotionally.

 (a) How was Kalam different from his parents in looks?